tamas-p/hisma/packages/hisma_flutter/README.md

 }
 ```

 If you start this application you will see that the above declared Screen is shown.
-If you use `visma` to visualize your state machine you will see that the state machine is started and its in its initial (and also single) state.
+If you use `visma` to visualize your state machine you will see that the state machine is started and that its initial (and single) state is active.

 `visma` and app side by side: